ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 ```

 ## Using the Preprocessor to Generate Code

-_FIXME: Shall we move this to another tutorial?
-Which one?_

 Let's assume we'd like `hello` to display its output as if it was a list of strings in UTop: `["hello"; "using"; "an"; "opam"; "library"]`.
 To do that, we need a function turning a `string list` into a `string`, adding brackets, spaces, and commas.
 Instead of defining it ourselves, let's generate it automatically with a package.
 We'll use [`ppx_show`](https://github.com/thierry-martinez/ppx_show), which was written by [Thierry Martinez.](https://github.com/thierry-martinez) Here is how to install it:
 ```shell